StreetInman/Sluggggg/README.md

 # Projects

-I'm currently working on the OGPC '22 Website representing THS, and two different Discord bots, one that I have been invited to collaborate on to better my Javascript and team collaboration skills, and one for my schools Gaming Club Discord.
+I'm currently just enjoying my summer!
+I'm planning on getting back into programming once school starts back up, and with that I will be learning ReactJS to start it off!

 <!--START_SECTION:activity-->
 <!--END_SECTION:activity-->